 Want a cheesecake that is less sweet and more of a cake than cheese for variation?
-Try this Japanese Cotton Cheesecake recipe, which implement the Japanese Cotton Souffle to have the moist yet fluffy and airy cheesecake.
+Try this Japanese Cotton Cheesecake recipe, which implements the Japanese Cotton Souffle to have the moist yet fluffy and airy cheesecake.

-When baking this cake, to be success it is important to pay attention to your oven’s temperature; too high and the top will be burnt/cracked, cake will collapse too once taking out.
+When baking this cake, to be the success it is important to pay attention to your oven’s temperature; too high and the top will be burnt/cracked, the cake will collapse too once taking out.
 If your oven’s temp is lower, go for longer baking time.
 This is the cake where long baking time is not an issue as long as you have a water bath.

 So the trick here is to have a larger deep baking tray halfway-filled with water to encapsulate our cake pan in the oven.
-The water will keep our cake’s temperature even, help moisturized and prevent soggy center points.
+The water will keep our cake’s temperature even, help moisturized, and prevent soggy center points.

-If you are using a spring form cake pan, make sure to foil-wrapped it to prevent leaking in water or your cake base layer will be too wet.
+If you are using a springform cake pan, make sure to foil-wrapped it to prevent leaking in water, or your cake base layer will be too wet.